Spring Networking: Building Your Career Early

 • "What surprised you most about this industry?"

-Networking like this is one of the most effective strategies for landing your dream internship.
-Just make sure to send a quick "thank you" note within 24 hours—it’s a small move that makes a huge impression.
+Networking like this is an effective strategy for landing your dream internship.
+Send a quick "thank you" note within 24 hours.
+This small move makes a strong impression.

 Maximizing Spring Career Fairs and Events